 Sound results from small and rapid changes in atmospheric pressure.
 These cyclical changes in pressure propagate through the atmosphere and are often referred to as sound waves.
 The greater the amount of variation in atmospheric pressure (amplitude) leads to a greater loudness (sound level).
 Sound levels are most often measured on a logarithmic scale of decibels (dB).

-The decibel scale compresses the audible acoustic pressure levels which can vary from 20 micropascals (μPa), the threshold of hearing and reference pressure (0 dB), to 20 million μPa, the threshold of pain (120 dB) (Air & Noise Compliance 2006).
-Table 7-4 provides examples of noise levels from common sounds.
+The decibel scale compresses the audible acoustic pressure levels which can vary from 20 micro-Pascals (μPa), the threshold of hearing and reference pressure (0 dB), to 20 million μPa, the threshold of pain (120 dB) (Air & Noise Compliance 2006).
+Tables 7-4 and 7-5 provide examples of noise levels from common sounds.

 To determine ambient (existing) noise levels, noise measurements are usually taken using various noise descriptors.
 The following are brief definitions of typical noise measurements: